DavidGeeraerts/module_utility_Dell_Command_Update/README.md

 Wrapper module for [Dell Command Update](https://www.dell.com/support/kbdoc/en-us/000177325/dell-command-update).

-## Features
+## :ferris_wheel: Features

 - Intelligent wrapper for installing and running Dell Command Update
 - Program will install Dell Command Update if not present.
+- Checks local network file share repository for package.
+- If fetching from Dell website, parses for the latest version.
 - Checks if system is Dell
-- Checks local network file share repository for package.
 - Uses `Wget` to download package.
 - Installs `Chocolatey` package manager if `Wget` not installed.
 - Uses `Winget` if `Chocolatey` isn't available